 - Talanoa has a long history and is interpreted slightly differently around Oceania.
 Arcia Tecun (Daniel Hernandez), ‘Inoke Hafoka, Lavinia ‘Ulu‘ave and Moana ‘Ulu‘ave-Hafoka’s article ‘Talanoa: Tongan epistemology and Indigenous research method’ is a good starting point.
 It can be downloaded here.
 To read how talanoa has been used to research Tongan ideas and experience of mental illness in New Zealand, Dr Sione Vaka’s 2014 PhD thesis ‘A Tongan talanoa about conceptualisations, constructions and understandings of mental illness‘ is a great resource.

-- Pacific studies has long argued against the colonial gaze and presents many examples of Pacific Indigenous scholars such at ‘Epeli Hau’ofa, who have argued evocatively and persuasively of the need for new visions of Moana.
+- Pacific studies scholars have long argued against the colonial gaze and for new visions of Moana.
 For an excellent introduction to Pacific Studies download this free introduction to Pacific Studies.
-Many influential Tongans feature in the page long profiles that appear in the book.
+Many influential Tongans feature, including ‘Epeli Hau’ofa, in the page long profiles that appear in the book.

 - There is a rich anthropological literature on Tonga and the Tongan diaspora, drawn on and critiqued to varying degrees by Tongan and Pasifika scholars.
 Though I am a social anthropologist by training, I am also the child of immigrants and have a critical-appreciative take on the discipline.
 Without social anthropology, I would never had had the opportunity and privilege to spend time in Tonga.
 Our contemporary society encourages commitment to academic subjects as identity markers, most Tongans I have met have a more pragmatic relationship with disciplines, as tools and routes to community betterment.
 Many eminent Tongans have studied Anthropology or done PhDs in anthropology.
 Professor Epeli Hau’ofa was from the Vava’uan island of Hunga and did a PhD in Social Anthropology on the Mekeo in Papua New Guinea.
 Martin Daly’s bibliography is a rich resource and good starting point to explore the extent of anthropology’s and other discipline’s coverage of Tonga.